Audio Technica R70x Professional Open Back Reference Headphones

 In most cases, simply plugging them into your average laptop, portable player, or desktop jack won’t provide the adequate power needed to drive them.

-Pairing them with a quality headphone amplifier won’t change the neutral sound profile but is highly recommended if you want to listen at higher volumes.
-It’s also highly recommended because you won’t be able to fully-experience the warm, accurate sound profile if your devices are turned all the way up but won’t go any louder (when you need them to).
+Pairing them with a quality headphone amplifier won’t change the neutral sound profile but is highly recommended if you want to listen to higher volumes.
+It’s also highly recommended because you won’t be able to fully experience the warm, accurate sound profile if your devices are turned all the way up but won’t go any louder (when you need them to).